Plant protein may decrease risk of death

 The researchers then calculated that switching just 3% of energy from animal protein for a corresponding amount of energy from plant protein would reduce the risk of death from all causes.
 This effect appears more pronounced when it is red processed meat, red unprocessed meat, or eggs that are less present in participant’s diets.

-Looking in more detail, the increased risk of death with higher animal protein intake was more pronounced in obese participants and those with heavy alcohol intake.
-Interestingly, the reduced death risk associated with a higher plant protein intake was more significant in participants who had at least one unhealthy behaviour such as high alcohol intake, being overweight, or physically inactive.
+Looking in more detail, the increased risk of death with higher animal protein intake was more pronounced in participants with obesity and those with heavy alcohol intake.
+Interestingly, the reduced death risk associated with a higher plant protein intake was more significant in participants who had at least one unhealthy behaviour such as high alcohol intake, physically inactive or having obesity.
 Those with healthier lifestyles had a lower consumption of red meat, eggs, and high-fat dairy, and consumed more protein from poultry, fish and low-fat dairy, and more fibre, fruit, vegetables and wholegrains.
 The authors suggest that this, with their lack of high risk lifestyle behaviours, means that perhaps they did not have much more to gain with replacing the already low amount of red or processed meat with plant based sources.

 In conclusion, the choice of plant over animal protein may lower the risk of death and likely has a number of additional health benefits.
 This data, the authors state, shows that official dietary recommendations should take into account the health impact that different protein sources have.